Ultimate Burlington Real Estate Investing Guide for 2026

 Median Population Age

-The median residents’ age is a clear indicator of the availability of qualified home purchasers.
-The median age in the area should be the age of the regular worker.
-Workforce can be the individuals who are possible home purchasers.
-Older individuals are preparing to downsize, or relocate into senior-citizen or assisted living communities.
+The median residents' age is a straightforward indication of the presence of desirable homebuyers.
+When the median age is equal to that of the regular worker, it's a good indication.
+Workers are the people who are possible homebuyers.
+Older people are planning to downsize, or move into senior-citizen or retiree neighborhoods.

 Unemployment Rate